 The District's Outreach and Communications Department continues to set the standard for innovative, effective and efficient outreach strategies and campaigns.
-Operating with a budget much less than other air management agencies statewide, the District's outreach department nonetheless is just as effective in conveying critical public information, policy and air quality news.
+Operating with a budget much less than other air management agencies statewide, the District's outreach team nonetheless is just as effective in conveying critical public information, policy and air quality news.

-The District's Outreach and Communications team, a highly skilled group of communications professionals with expertise in public relations, media, graphics and web design, audio-video production and event organization, continues to expand its activities and District messaging in the Valley air basin through programs tailored to each sector in the broader community.
-The District continues to spearhead many important public outreach campaigns, including:
+A highly skilled group of communications professionals with expertise in public relations, media, graphics and web design, audio-video production and event organization, the outreach team continues to expand its activities and District messaging in the Valley air basin through programs tailored to each sector in the broader community.
+The District outreach team continues to spearhead many important public outreach campaigns, including:

-- Check Before You Burn: This annual multimedia, multilingual outreach campaign runs from November through February, and is credited with the Valley achieving unprecedented improvements in wintertime air quality. - Burn Cleaner: This campaign focuses on encouraging residents to replace their dirty wood burning devices with cleaner, more efficient EPA-certified wood burning or natural gas devices through the District's Burn Cleaner incentive program. - Healthy Air Living "Together": The summer Healthy Air Living outreach campaign focused on those voluntary activities residents can take to reduce vehicle emissions during the important back-to-school season. - Drive Clean In the San Joaquin: Under the umbrella of the Drive Clean in the San Joaquin Program, the District offers a suite of incentives to help valley residents drive cleaner passenger vehicles.
-The program has options to provide up to \$500 for residents repair vehicles with emission-related issues; replace older high-polluting vehicles with newer and cleaner alternatives; and receive rebates to reduce the cost of purchasing or leasing new zero- and near-zero emission vehicles.
-Through this program, Valley residents have the opportunity to select an option that works for their particular situation. - Community Engagement Efforts: Through AB 617 and other community-level efforts, the District works in Valley communities to address air quality concerns on a local level and with direct community participation.
-The District seek to work with Valley disadvantaged communities to identify and address concerns as feasible through meaningful and effective outreach.
+- Residential Wood Smoke Reduction Program (Check Before You Burn): This annual multimedia, multilingual outreach campaign runs from November through the end of February, and is credited with the Valley achieving unprecedented improvements in wintertime air quality. - Burn Cleaner: This campaign focuses on encouraging residents to replace their dirty wood burning devices with cleaner devices through the District's Burn Cleaner incentive program.

+- Healthy Air Living "Together": The summer Healthy Air Living outreach campaign focused on those voluntary action residents can collectively take "together" to reduce vehicle emissions during the important back-toschool season. - Drive Clean In the San Joaquin: Under the umbrella of the Drive Clean in the San Joaquin Program, the District offers a suite of incentives to help Valley residents drive cleaner passenger vehicles.
+The program has options for residents to repair vehicles with emission-related issues; replace older, high-polluting vehicles with newer and cleaner alternatives; and receive rebates to reduce the cost of purchasing or leasing new zero-and near-zero emission vehicles.
+Through this program, Valley residents have the opportunity to select an option that works for their particular situation. - Community Air Protection Program AB 617: The Community Air Protection Program works in multiple Valley communities to address air quality concerns on a local level and with direct community participation.
+The program facilitates full engagement of all sectors within each of the San Joaquin Valley's selected disadvantaged communities to bring additional clean air resources and strategies to protect the health of Valley residents. - Wildfire Air Quality Impact Response: During major wildfire events, the District strives to provide timely information to the public on current air quality conditions and impacts to public health through a variety of outreach tools working closely with media, schools, land management agencies, the weather service, and other partners.